 Along with the ideas he has about the budget of the community, he is keeping his relationships in the community strong.
 He and his family are residents in the community and they have been for 14 years.
 His son Aidan Quigley is a senior and his daughter Alayna is a freshman at Olentangy Orange High School.

 “Orange Township is a great family-oriented community, and we couldn’t be prouder to call it home.
 Our family has been surrounded by so many extraordinary people and has made many friends here.”
 Quigley said.

 In the election, he will be running against two other candidates: Lisa Knapp and Ben Grumbles.
 They are tough competitors and there is only one spot open on the board.

 Knapp is a tough competitor because she, along with Quigley, is a former trustee.
 She has also made so many positive impacts on the community, and has a plethora of relationships.

-An election can be a family effort Knapp’s son, Keegan attends Orange and sees the hard work she puts into the election and how well she handles things other people might find stressful.
+An election can be a family effort.
+Knapp’s son, Keegan attends Orange as a sophomore and sees the hard work she puts into the election and how well she handles things other people might find stressful.